ronieldegozo/SchoolManagementSystem/README.md

 1. Clone this project

-2. Create a database name it personal
+2. Create a database name it "personal"

 3. Run "npm install" to install all packages in package.json file.